| Competition

 in the activity are serious criminal sanctions, it may be appropriate

+to define the term narrowly.
 6.5 In Draft BIAC Talking Points dated 07/02/01 to the OECD CLP

 WP3 Roundtable on Information Sharing in Cartel Cases, BIAC noted